touunix/Gray-code-counter-VHDL/README.md

 ###### Description:
 The circuit serves as a three-bit counter that counts in the Gray code.
 Counting takes place when the rising edge of the clock appears.
 The clock pulses are realized using the BTN0 button pressed by the user.
 The system has an asynchronous reset, which is performed using the BTN3 button.
 Pressing this button resets the counter.

-In the simulation and verification on the board.
-The counter was reset twice - at the beginning of the simulation and verification and during it.
+In the simulation and verification on the board, the counter was reset twice - at the beginning of the simulation and verification and during it.
 The second reset was made in such a way that its operation can be seen at the counter output.
 Simulation and verification show all possible counter readings.

 The results of the verification on the board are presented on the outputs of the system, i.e. LED0, LED1 and LED2.